 0.077 |

-So what do these numbers tell us?
-On their own, they simply indicate that a high recycling rate is better than a low one.
+What do these figures tell us?
+Taken by themselves, they only tell us that a high recycling rate is better than a low one.
 So far, so good.

-Interim result: Our bag has a footprint of 0.063 kg CO2e per bag at the current recycling rate in Germany
+Interim result: Our bag has a footprint of 0.063 kg CO2e per bag with the current recycling rate in Germany.

-How high is the imprint of the old bag?
+How high is the footprint of the old bag?

 Paper |